lonewolf28/rewind-job/README.md

 #### CI/CI is configured using github actions
-* Push/Merge to the master branch will trigger the build
+* Push/Merge/PR to the master branch will trigger the build
-* The build will build docker container with the app and upload it to docker hub
+* The build will do the following
+    - Build and deploy docker to docker hub
+    - Run terraform scripts
+* Both the above steps are configured using github actions
 * If you are making changes to the image, update the following value in the terraform/vars.tf file

 ```console